 It is vital that pregnant women seek medical care after a car accident, including making an appointment with her OB-GYN provider as soon as possible after the crash.
 Without immediate medical intervention, the mother or the unborn child could suffer from one of the following:

-- Brain injury.
+- Brain injury or Contrecoup injury .
 A crash that causes trauma to a victim’s head often results in a brain injury, but a fetus can suffer a brain injury even if there was no physical contact during the accident.
 The whiplash effect of a car accident can force the woman’s body sharply in one direction before jerking it in the other, causing what is known as a contrecoup injury.
 This has an effect similar to shaken baby syndrome on the fetus, who could suffer developmental delays or other birth defects as a result.